tangentyh/notes-of-tan/docs/CSS-notes.md

 1. selector — identify specific HTML elements as targets for CSS styles
    - similar to XPATH
    - [MDN](https://developer.mozilla.org/en-US/docs/Web/CSS/Reference#Selectors)

+1. priority
+   - by CSS origin
+     - user agent
+     - author
+     - user
+   - by specificity — by which browsers decide which CSS property values are the most relevant to an element and, therefore, will be applied
+     - later defined is more specific
+     - directly target is more specific than inherited
+     - selector type, ascending order
+       - Type selectors, and pseudo-elements, 1.
+       - Class selectors, attributes selectors, and pseudo-classes, 1-0.
+       - ID selectors, 1-0-0.
+       - `style=` attribute, 1-0-0-0.
+     - exception
+       - `!important`, 1-0-0-0-0
+       - `:not()` is not considered pseudo-class, specificity up to its parameters
+       - Tree proximity ignorance — `html h1` more specific than `body h1` if it comes later
+     - rules of thumb — careful with `#id` and `!important`

 1. Simple selectors
    - type selector `div` — HTML tag name